John Linebaugh Knuppel: Early life and career

 Knuppel was born and raised in Mason County, Illinois.
 He was educated in the public schools at Easton, Illinois.
 He later attended Millikin University and Marquette University receiving his Bachelor of Philosophy from the latter.
 In 1949, he received a Bachelor of Laws from the University of Illinois College of Law.
 During World War II, he served overseas in the United States Marine Corps.
 As an attorney, his legal career included service as a senior member of the firm of Knuppel, Grosboll, Becker and Tice and as counsel for Lincoln Land Community College, the Menard Electric Cooperative, the Association of Illinois Electric Cooperatives and eight years an Assistant Attorney General in the Office of the Illinois Attorney General.
 He married Verdell Berndt and had three children.
 He was a resident of Virginia, Illinois.

 Illinois Senate

-In 1970, Knupell served as a delegate to the 1970 Illinois Constitutional Convention.
+In 1970, Knuppel served as a delegate to the 1970 Illinois Constitutional Convention.
 That same year, Knuppel was elected to the Illinois Senate from the 42nd district.
 Knuppel was reelected in 1972 and 1976 from the 48th district.
 The 48th district included all or parts of Adams, Brown, Cass, Fulton, Mason, Peoria, and Schuyler counties in West-Central Illinois.
 In 1977, he supported Thomas Hynes for President of the Illinois Senate.
 During his tenure, he served on the Illinois Energy Resources Commission.